 The Syracuse CRB conducts its monthly meetings on the first Thursday evening at 5:30 PM in the Common Council chambers at City Hall.
 The meeting schedule is conveniently accessible at local libraries, on the CRB website, and on the calendar of the City's main webpage.
 These sessions play a crucial role in shaping and refining CRB policies and procedures, emphasizing transparency, openness, and accountability.
 The agenda typically includes voting on items requiring Board approval, presentations by the Chairman for the Board's consideration, a comprehensive report on the CRB's monthly activities presented by the Administrator, committee reports, and a dedicated time for public comment.

-Following the public comment period, the Board moves into a confidential Executive Session to deliberate and vote on whether to advance investigated complaints to a hearing.
 We strongly encourage community members to attend these meetings, participate in the public comment period, and actively contribute to the ongoing initiatives of the CRB.